Skip to content

 java-tron Node Metrics Monitoring

-Starting from the GreatVoyage-4.5.1 (Tertullian) version, java-tron nodes provide a series of interfaces compatible with the Prometheus protocol, allowing node operators to monitor node health more conveniently.
-To monitor various node metrics, you must first deploy a Prometheus service to communicate with the java-tron node, and obtain the indicator data of the node through the node interface.
+Starting from the GreatVoyage-4.5.1 (Tertullian) version, java-tron nodes expose metrics in the Prometheus exposition format on a /metrics endpoint, allowing node operators to monitor node health more conveniently.
+For the meaning of each exposed metric, see the All Metrics section of the tron-docker metric_monitor README.
+To monitor various node metrics, you must first deploy a Prometheus service to communicate with the java-tron node and scrape metric data from this endpoint.
 Then you need to deploy a visualization tool, such as Grafana, to display the node data obtained by Prometheus in the form of a graphical interface.
 The following will introduce the deployment process of the java-tron node monitoring system in detail.

 Configure java-tron

-To use Prometheus for monitoring, you must first enable Prometheus metric monitoring and set the HTTP port in your node's configuration file:
+To use Prometheus for monitoring, you must first enable Prometheus metric monitoring and set the HTTP port in your node's configuration file.
+Locate the node.metrics block in config.conf and set prometheus.enable to true:

 }